liammcluckie/Low-Tide-Surf-Club/README.md

 - The logo for site was created using the same Sans Serif style font through an online application called [Hatchful](https://hatchful.shopify.com/).
-It follows the same greyscale color that the rest of the site is styled in and was designed in a clean, and simple way that aesthetically works well but alse follows visual hierarchy.
+It follows the same greyscale color that the rest of the site is styled in and was designed in a clean, and simple way that aesthetically works well but also follows visual hierarchy.

 ## Features

+### Existing Features

-- Responsive on all devices and screen sizes.
+- Responsive on all devices screen sizes, and various browsers.

 - Call to action placed with hero image below modal window.

-- Closeable modal pop up window open when website first loads.
+- Closeable modal pop up window when the newsletter link is selected (only viewable on laptop screen sizes and larger.)

+- Subscription newsletter input in site footer (only viewable on tablet and smaller devices.)

 - Simple form included in modal asking for an email address.

-- Fixed navigation bar to enhance useability.

 - Linked icons to social media platforms included in footer.

 - Extensive form that includes radio buttons, drop down boxes, and text input.

-- Small interactive feautures such as enlargement when hovering over navigation bar.
+- Small interactive features such as enlargement on links and slight font colour change when hovering over nav bar.

-- Seperate general contact form.

 - Card containers used on Surfers Stories page to display information in a visually appealing way.

+### Future Features

+- A general contact form to be added either in a modal or a separate page.

+- Customer account log-in to be added to nav bar.

+- For all forms to be made functional using correct syntax.

+- To add more pages to the site including a product and a blog page.

+- Add a carousel for displaying images.

 ## Technologies Used